-By doing this, you can pick up on phrasal verbs, collocations, fixed expressions, and common topics that you may see in the IELTS exam.
-This method really expands your vocabulary naturally rather than only relying on IELTS vocabulary ists.
+By doing this, you can pick up on phrasal verbs, collocations, fixed expressions, and ideas for your essays around common topics that you may see in the IELTS exam.
+This method really expands your vocabulary naturally rather than relying on memorising IELTS vocabulary lists.

 I recommend your English studies be about 40% IELTS practice tests and 60% real-world English from the media, books (read a lot), news websites, TV, conversation practice, vocabulary building exercises and so on.
 Find news stories to read about connected to common IELTS topics such as the environment, crime, society, health, technology and so on.

-What If you haven’t got a teacher to practice speaking with?
+I haven’t got a teacher to practice speaking with

 Here are some websites that will help you to improve your General English ability before taking the IELTS test.